cyberparra/ScarabotEDU/README.md

 ![ScaraBotEvo](ScaraBotEvo.jpg)

+# Features

 The ScaraBot Evo is formed by two main parts:
 - **ScaraBot EVO robot**
 - **ScaraBot Radio Controller**

+ScaraBot EVO can make  drawings in two ways

+## Remote radio control

 ScaraBot Evo can be remote-controlled by a second microbit, the ScaraBot Radio Controller, through radio frequency communication.
 The **ScaraBot Radio Controller** is like a joypad and depending by how you move it, it sends specifics radio commands to the ScaraBot Evo Robot; for instance: if you roll-down the ScaraBot Radio Controller, it sends the "forward" message to ScaraBot EVO robot.

+## Programming
+You can create and updload a specific program into the micobit that generates the desired drawing

 # Components
 The build a ScaraBot EVO Robot you need: